Huang-lab/CORE/README.md

 Link to the lab Google calendar, please email me with your gmail account if you need write access to the calendar.
 >       https://calendar.google.com/calendar?cid=YmRnYWNia21vcGwxb2o1YjRjZDVmOTNxbnNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ
+        For uprising meeting request with Kuan, please check "Office-hour" and sign up for availability a day in advance.
+        If the project team decide to change a meeting time that we agreed upon, please update directly on the Google calendar.
         For all paid employees (ie. tenrure/research-track professor, Postdoc, PhD, research staffs), please mark any of your absence for longer than half-a-day on the lab calendar and inform your team if that would affect your project meeting attendance.

 # All Codes on GitHub